timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part E-Merchant Seamen Licenses, Certificates, and Documents/CHAPTER 73-MERCHANT MARINERS' DOCUMENTS.md

 * (b) An endorsement as radiotelegraph operator on the Great Lakes only ends if the holder ceases to hold the license issued by the Commission.

 ### §7319.
 Records of merchant mariners' documents
-* The Secretary shall maintain records on each merchant mariner's document issued, including the name and address of the seaman to whom issued and the next of kin of the seaman.
+* The Secretary shall maintain records on each merchant mariner's document issued, including the name and address of the individual to whom issued and the next of kin of the individual.